charm_gfm#

 The number returned is related to the sum of near- and far-zone truncation coefficients.
 Usually, all near- and far-zone coefficients are more accurate than indicated by the returned value.
 Therefore, even a smaller value of

-may suffice to get accurate outputs fromcharm_gfm_cap_density_*()
+nbitsmay suffice to get accurate outputs fromcharm_gfm_cap_density_*().Note

 This function is compiled only if

-during the installation.
+--enable-mpfris specified when calling./configureduring the installation.
 See Installing for further details.- Parameters:

 shape_radius_ref – [in] Radius of the reference sphere in metres.